 AFL Hall of Fame Legends: Ted Whitten

-St Kilda moved its home games to the venue in 2000.
-While failing by the narrowest of margins in recent years to add to its 1966 Premiership win, St Kilda has enjoyed great success at Marvel Stadium.
-In 2009 the Saints enjoyed a record breaking season, winning 20 of 22 matches, including 13 wins at Marvel Stadium.
-St Kilda also set a new AFL attendance record for Marvel Stadium in Round 14 2009, attracting 54,444 fans to a showdown against Geelong.
-Lenny Hayes holds the record for most games played at the venue and its champion captain Nick Riewoldt is Marvel Stadium’s leading goal kicker.
+St Kilda moved its home games to the venue in 2000, enjoying great success at Marvel Stadium.
+In 2009, the Saints enjoyed a record-breaking season, winning 20 of 22 matches, including 13 wins at Marvel Stadium.
+St Kilda also set a new AFL attendance record for Marvel Stadium in Round 14, 2009, attracting 54,444 fans to a showdown against Geelong.
+Nick Riewoldt holds the record for most games played at Marvel Stadium as well as its leading goal kicker.

 Premierships: (1) 1966

 AFL Hall of Fame Legends: Darrel Baldock, Roy Cazaly (St Kilda/South Melbourne), Ian Stewart (St Kilda/Richmond), Alex Jesaulenko (St Kilda/Carlton), Tony Lockett (St Kilda/Sydney Swans)

 North Melbourne became a tenant at Marvel Stadium in 2000.
 The Kangaroos have been a part of some significant moments at the stadium, none more poignant than Jason McCartney’s return to AFL ranks on June 6 2003, after suffering horrific burns as a result of the Bali Bombings.
-The Kangaroos under the leadership of Denis Pagan and Wayne Carey were a powerhouse during the 1990s and are once again striving to head to the top of the AFL ladder.
+The Kangaroos under the current recent leadership of Alastair Clarkson, were a powerhouse during the 1990s and are once again striving to head to the top of the AFL ladder.

 Premierships: (4) 1975, 1977, 1996, 1999